-The Nordic ARC node's main mission is to support ALMA users in Sweden and other Nordic and Baltic countries.
-The node is physically located at Onsala Space Observatory (OSO) near Gothenburg, Sweden.
+The main mission of the Nordic ARC node is to provide full support for ALMA users in Sweden and other Nordic and Baltic countries.
+The Nordic node employs experienced millimetre wave observers and IT support.
+The node is physically located at Onsala Space Observatory (OSO) near Gothenburg,

+Sweden.
 OSO is the Swedish National facility for Radio Astronomy and is hosted by Chalmers University of Technology.
-OSO has a long history in millimetre/sub-millimetre astronomy and presently runs the 20-m single dish telescope at Onsala and is a partner in the APEX sub-millimetre single dish telescope at the ALMA site in Chile.
+OSO has a long history in millimetre/sub-millimetre astronomy and presently runs the 20-m single dish telescope at Onsala and is a partner in the APEX sub- millimetre single dish telescope at the ALMA site in Chile.